kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/recent-orders.md

   ```
 ---

-The bookstore wants to identify the highest value orders i.e. the orders worth more than or equal to $500.
-Write a query to find order amounts, dates along with the customer names.
+The bookstore wants to display the 3 most recent orders placed by customers.
+Write a query to retrieve the customer names, order dates, and total amounts of these orders, ordered by the most recent first.

 We have the `customer` and `sale` tables.